axelb/clicker/README.md

 **Client-side** angular code is located in the `public` subtree.
 Here all external libraries are bundeled in `./lib` and angular-js-code in `./js`

+##Configuration
+* server (module mongo.js) expects environment variable MONGOURI containing valid URI to access the mongo db
+* if no environment variable PORT is present, port 8888 is used as default application port
+* logging can be configured ... somewhere